 • Decreased resting heart rate. • Decreased stress levels. • Decreased total cholesterol. • Increased maximum cardiac output. • Increased lung capacity. • Increased heart function.

 Muscular Strength & Endurance Training

-The following is some of the benets that can be derived from a well constructed resistance training programme:
+The following are some of the benefits that can be derived from a well-constructed resistance training programme:

 1. Increased muscular strength.
 2. Increased muscular endurance.
 3. Increased bone density.
 4. Increased resting metabolic rate (RMR).
 5. Increased energy levels.
 6. Improved posture.
 7. Improved balance & stability.
 8. Improved function of the body.

-With this new knowledge of how the body functions and the certain protocols of how to select the right exercises, you will now have a better understanding of what the best exercises are to improve overall fitness, strength and well-being.
+With this new knowledge of how the body functions and the specific protocols for selecting the right exercises, you will now have a better understanding of the best exercises to improve overall fitness, strength and well-being.